Behind PTE Academic: John de Jong talks tests, tasks, scoring, conspiracies, speaking and fairness with Jay.

 Jay: A lot of our students have particular struggles with their speaking scores.
 What would be your advice for those candidates trying to improve their speaking scores?

-John: My advice would be for them to record any sample of real-life language use (the news on tv, a song by a rapper, a radio discussion programme, etc.) and to play it back sentence by sentence.
+John: My advice would be for them to record any sample of real-life language use (the news on tv, a song by a rapper, a radio discussion program, etc.) and to play it back sentence by sentence.
 First, to make sure they completely understand and look up any unknown words and in a second or third playback repeat each sentence verbatim, trying to emulate as closely as possible the speed and the intonation of the original.
 Sometimes do this alone and sometimes with a friend or colleague asking them to point out differences between the original and their own production.
 This approach will ‘open’ their ears to the English language but also help them to increase their vocabulary.

 Jay: Many students have commented that they feel the PTE-A is ‘fairer’ than other English language tests because it is marked by a computer rather than a person.
 How good is the PTE-A at marking essays and speaking submissions?